mobizt/FirebaseClient/README.md

 The async SSL client can be assigned to the async client class constructor but currently experimental.

-### Send and Read timeouts for Sync and Async Tasks
+### Send and Read Timeouts for Sync and Async Tasks

 The default send and read timeouts for async task are 30 seconds and cannot be changed.